lassejlv/keyra/README.md

 # Keyra

-A lightweight, Redis-compatible server written in Go.
+An experimental & lightweight, Redis-compatible server written in Go.

 </div>

 > [!WARNING]
-> THIS PROJECT IS PAUSED FOR NOW
 > This is a work in progress, it is not ready for production use yet.

 ## Running